 Seamless CX is all about engagement, availability and the depth of the ongoing connection and interactions.

-To make a smooth the journey with your customer and reduce abandonments, answer the following question:
+To make a smooth the journey with your customer and reduce abandonment , answer the following question:

 - What is the momentum when customers come into contact with your brands?

-- What is the communication process between your brand and a customer?
+- Can you define the communication process between your brand and the customer?